unifiedstreaming/fmp4-ingest/ingest-tools/README.md

 https://dashif-documents.azurewebsites.net/Ingest/master/DASH-IF-Ingest.html

+implement DASH-IF Event Processing Framework

 # Overview

-fmp4ingest: tool for doing fmp4 ingest according to cmaf/fmp4 ingest defined in:
+fmp4ingest: CMAF ingest defined in:

 https://dashif-documents.azurewebsites.net/Ingest/master/DASH-IF-Ingest.html

-fmp4Init: retrieves the init fragment of a CMAF file
+fmp4Init: retrieve the init fragment or CMAF Header from a fmp4 file

 fmp4sparse: retrieve a sparse metadata track from a CMAF file with inband emsg

 fmp4dump: print the contents of an fmp4 file to the cout, including scte markers

 fmp4DashEvent: convert a sparse track to an XML event stream

+dashEventfmp4: convert a DASH mpd or SMIL with events in it to a sparse metadata track

 # Features implemented in fmp4ingest